-RunSafe Security’s Alkemist is a software-based transformation engine that applies memory protections directly into code, enabling that code to protect itself from memory corruption vulnerabilities.
+RunSafe Security’s Alkemist is a software-based transformation engine that applies memory protections directly into code, enabling that code to protect itself from memory corruption vulnerabilities without altering the functionality of the code.
 Alkemist Load-time Function Randomization (LFR) randomizes the memory address for each function, making reliable exploitation nearly impossible for an attacker.

 Low-overhead Alkemist LFR has an imperceptible effect on program initialization and runtime performance.
 When using the SPEC CPU2006 test suite, Alkemist LFR adds less than a 1% overhead to most of the benchmark running times.
 This percentage drops even lower when Alkemist LFR is applied to long-running services/daemons.

 Load-time randomization Binaries built with Alkemist LFR are randomized when loaded into main memory.
 This means that protected programs can be distributed just like traditional programs and can use the same checksum and signature tools too.

 Easy to use No changes to build tools or processes are required.
 In most cases, using Alkemist LFR is as easy as prepending our helper script to the beginning of your build command or deploying one of the applications pre-hardened by RunSafe in our ESP offering.